RamjotSingh/PreConfiguratorForTraefikOnServiceFabric/README.md

     </EnvironmentVariables>
 ```

 To provide values for each environment.
 These also need to be declared in the Application Manifest.
-Refer to [Sample application manifest](/Samples/Traefik/ApplicationPackageRoot/ApplicationManifest.xml)
+Refer to [Sample Application Manifest](/Samples/Traefik/ApplicationPackageRoot/ApplicationManifest.xml)

 ```
     <!-- Parameters for Traefik PreConfigurator.
 These can now be overriden in any Application Parameter to cater to specific cluster needs. -->